Skin wrinkles and blemishes

 Complications of dermabrasion may include any of the following:

 Lasers are an effective tool for eliminating wrinkles.
 One advantage of lasers over other resurfacing methods is their ability to tighten the skin.
-A successful procedure can make patients look 10 - 20 years younger, and the results can last for up to 10 years.
+A successful procedure can make people look 10 to 20 years younger, and the results can last for up to 10 years.

-The procedure helps most around the eyes, nose, and mouth.
-Laser therapy can also be effective for acne scars that are widespread on the face.
+The procedure helps most around the eyes, nose, and mouth, and can also be done on the neck.
+Laser therapy can also be effective for acne scars, spider veins, and age spots that are widespread on the face.

 When used alone, laser therapy may not completely eliminate crow's feet and other wrinkles, broken blood vessels, or dark circles under the eyes.
 Therefore, some doctors combine different laser techniques depending on the skin problem.
 Other treatments, such as dermabrasion, may also be combined with laser treatments.
 (A laser and dermabrasion combination is called lasabrasion.)
 Pretreatment with botulinum toxin injections before laser resurfacing, for example, may also improve the treatment of crow's feet.

 Standard laser dermabrasion is too harsh for thinner skin layers such as on the neck.
 Gentler laser techniques, however, stimulate collagen without removing skin layers and may be useful for necklines.

 Laser resurfacing is not recommended for people with very sensitive skin and who cannot tolerate the necessary medicines and skin lubricants.
 A test area may be necessary to test if the laser is appropriate for a larger area.

 Choice of Lasers

 The laser technology and source of laser beam used depend on the skin type and severity of the condition.
 These technologies can be combined for different areas of the face and are used to treat a variety of skin conditions: